accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.11/annexe.md

 #### Technical notes

-Two examples of a mechanism used to cancel or abandon an action triggered by a pointing device on a single point on the screen:
+Two examples of a mechanism used to cancel or abort an action triggered by a pointing device on a single point on the screen:

 - A modal window for cancelling the action after it has been completed;
 - For a drag and drop function, the action is aborted if the user releases the element outside the target zone.